nodiscc/xsrv/roles/common/README.md

 # xsrv.common

-This role will install/configure a basic Debian-based server.
+This role will install/configure a basic Debian-based server:

 - hostname
 - DNS resolution (`/etc/resolv.conf`)
 - sysctl/kernel settings: networking, swap/memory management, security
 - APT package management, automatic daily security updates
 - NTP date/time synchronization
+- user accounts, resources, PAM restrictions
-- SSH server configuration/hardening
+- SSH server
+ - `sftponly` group (SFTP-only accounts in SSH `chroot`)
 - firewall (`firehol`)
-- Intrusion/bruteforce detention and prevention system (`fail2ban`)
+- intrusion/bruteforce detection and prevention system (`fail2ban`)
-- user accounts, resources, PAM restrictions
-- (optional) creation of a user account for remote backups
-- `sftponly` group: chrooted, SFTP-only accounts
-- outgoing mail (through a SMTP relay/`msmtp`)
+- outgoing mail through an external SMTP relay (`msmtp`)
 - basic command-line utilities/diagnostic tools
-- streamlining/Removal of unwanted packages
+- streamlining/removal of unwanted packages
 - `haveged` random number generator/entropy source for virtual machines

-All configuration tasks are optional.
+All sections can be disabled/enabled independently

 ## Requirements/dependencies/example playbook

 - Ansible 2.10 or higher on the controller
 - Debian 9/10 on the target host
-- The hostname in th inventory resolves to the host FQDN (using DNS records, a `hosts` file entry), or the `ansible_host` variable points to the server IP
+- The inventory hostname resolves to the host using DNS records, a `hosts` file entry, or the `ansible_host: $HOST_IP_ADDRESS` host variable is set
-- SSH server enabled, reachable from the controller
+- SSH server on the host, reachable from the controller on `ansible_ssh_port` (default `22`)
+- `python3 sudo aptitude` packages installed on the host
-- User account on the host, member of the `sudo` group
+- User account on the host, member of the `sudo` and `ssh` groups
-- SSH key authorized on the remote `ansible_user` user account (`ssh-copy-id user@host`)
+- Controller SSH key authorized on this user account (`ssh-copy-id myusername@my.CHANGEME.org`)

 ```yaml